 This lightweight garden hose has an eight-function spray nozzle, so users can rinse pets, wash the car, or water the garden with the same hose.
 Designed to prevent kinks, this 3-pound hose can expand from 17 feet to 50 feet when filled.
 After the water is off, the hose returns to its compact size for storage.

 The ¾-inch solid brass couplings are fitted to either end of the hose with a rubber seal in the female coupling, helping prevent leaks.
 A built-in shut-off valve at the male coupling provides effective water control.
 The expandable garden hose has two layers of flexible latex and an exterior layer of durable polyester to help protect the latex from cuts and scratches.
-This garden hose product also comes in 75-foot and 100-foot lengths.

 The Swan Products sprinkler hose, which is intended to replace sprinklers and soaker hoses, has the ability, when upright, to spray a broad section of grass or garden.
 Turn over the hose to spray water into the ground, where it acts as a soaker hose to hydrate the ground around plants.